 reference is undeniably proven!

-THE FALSE CONCLUSION that there is no simultaneity of events, however, serves as the basis of the next step of the theory … i.e., it deepens in the next section of Einstein’s article.
+THE FALSE CONCLUSION that there is no simultaneity of events, however, serves as the basis of the next fallacy step of the theory … i.e., the delusion deepens in the next section of Einstein’s article.

 15.3.
 Analysis of “I. KINEMATICAL PART. § 3.
 Theory of the Transformation of Co-ordinates and Times from a Stationary System to another System in Uniform Motion of Translation Relatively to the Former”